Google Grant Application: A Nonprofit’s Guide to Applying

 How long does it take to apply for Google Grants?

 The length of time required to complete your Google Grant application varies based on how ready your organization is.
-For instance, if you’re already registered with TechSoup and have a Google for Nonprofits account, you can skip a few steps in the process.
+For instance, if you already have a Google for Nonprofits account, you can skip a few steps in the process.

 On the other hand, if your website doesn’t comply with Google’s website policy, you’ll need to spend time bringing it up to code before filling out your Google Grant application.